 - Cool the pie.
 Turn off the oven, crack open the oven door, and let the pie cool completely before serving.

 For this recipe, you’ll want to use good-quality, dark-hued honey.
 The more strongly flavored the better, so it stands out against the pumpkin.
 Just don’t use buckwheat or chestnut honey, which are too intense.
 You want to taste it but not be overwhelmed by it.

-You may have a little filling leftover.
+You may have a little filling left over.
 Bake it separately in a small ramekin.
-This prevents ingredient waste, and allows you to sample the filling prior to cutting into the pie.
+This prevents ingredient waste and allows you to sample the filling before cutting into the pie.

 Caramelized Honey Pumpkin Pie

 - 1 recipe All-Butter Pie Crust, parbaked in a 9-inch (23-cm) pie plate and cooled